-Grad school application deadlines are in 3 weeks, and after that they won’t reopen again for another year.
+Most grad school application deadlines are due around January 1 and after that they won’t reopen again for another year.
 If you’ve ever walked the halls singing “Yo ho, yo ho, a PhD life for me” in a pirate accent, it’s not too late to make the big decision: Should you ruin your Christmas vacation by working feverishly to rush out a less-than-perfect application, or should you wait until next year?

 If you really need the break next year and you’ve already got an incredibly awesome gig lined up, cool.
 Otherwise, take a deep breath, and take the 3-point shot.
 First, there’s no such thing as a perfect application – even if you wait a year.
 Second, you’ll either get accepted (a big pirate “Yo Ho!”), or you’ll learn what you need to do to improve your shooting percentage.